kimiyashabani/PlayStore_Analysis/README.md

 # Play Store Data Analysis
 This project consists of processing and analyzing a dataset of mobile applications from Google Play Store, leveraging various data cleaning and visualization techniques to derive insights.
+All the visualization are done with https://plotly.com/python/

 ## Data Cleaning
 - Deleting unnecessary columns